CryptoSoc/cryptosoc.github.io/_tutorials/intro-to-github.md

 └── file.txt
 ```

 Now we will push the local files on our computer to the git repository.
 First you need to tell Git where to push your files to.
 In Git lingo, this is called a `remote`.
-First grab your remote url from your repo:
+First grab your remote url from your repo under the "Quick Setup" Heading:

 ![Repo URL]()